uynitsuj/team3128.github.io/students/index.md

 1. Sign up on our [team roster](https://docs.google.com/a/team3128.org/forms/d/1VpWMkgvuBatdemjuj_hHUDzjsSfe2zWboS45fhb6Fz8/viewform).
 This will get you added to our mailing list so you know everything that is going on.
 2. Sign up on [STIMS](https://my.usfirst.org/stims/Login.aspx), our league information manager.
 This will let you attend tournaments and be involved in official robotics events off-campus.
 This step requires a parental unit to finish.
 3. Show up!
-We meet at the Robotics Workshop under the Media Center next to the Nest.
+We meet at the Robotics Workshop that is located right under the Learning Commons and just past the Nest.
+It's somewhat hard to miss, with the robots, the stacks of wood, and all of us.
 You can check out our [calendar](/students/calendar/), build season [schedule](/students/build-seasons/), and [blog updates](/students/updates/) to find out about all the things happening in robotics.
 You can also [email our leaders](/contact/) to ask any questions you may have.
 4. Like us on [Facebook](https://www.facebook.com/aluminumnarwhals).
 Announcements, photos, and all sorts of awesome stuff will go out through there as well.
 5. [Join GitHub.](/students/github/) GitHub is the place where all team information, discussion, and collaboration will occur in the future.
-Any information that the team needs to know can be found on our organization's GitHub, as well as new projects and code.
-**IMPORTANT: All member information will be posted on the [info repository](https://github.com/Team3128/info/wiki) on the team's GitHub account**
+Any information that the team needs to know can be found on our organization's GitHub, as well as new projects and code. **Useful member information is posted on the [info repository](https://github.com/Team3128/info/wiki) on the team's GitHub account**

 ## Growing Your Skills